-Our Headteacher and our Designated Teacher (DT) who is the Key Stage Coordinator and also DDSL, are responsible for Children who are Looked After and ensure that appropriate staff have the information they need in relation to a student's looked after legal status and contact arrangements with birth parents or those with parental responsibility.
-The Headteacher and the Deputy Headteacher also have information about the student's care arrangements and the levels of authority delegated to the carer by the authority looking after him/her.
+The Deputy Headteacher is our Designated Teacher (DT), and responsible for Children who are Looked After.
+The Deputy Headteacher is supported by Key Stage Coordinators, who each lead on any students who are Looked After in their key stage.
+The DT ensures that appropriate staff have the information they need in relation to a student's looked after legal status and contact arrangements with birth parents or those with parental responsibility.
+The Deputy Headteacher also has information about the student's care arrangements and the levels of authority delegated to the carer by the authority looking after him/her.